TonyMontana-dev/ciphare/README.md

 ## Production Deployment

-This application can be deployed on multiple platforms. **Railway is recommended** for the best experience with Flask.
+This application can be deployed on multiple platforms. **Render is recommended for free tier** (no credit card required), while **Railway is recommended** for paid deployments.

+### 🎨 Render (Recommended for Free Tier)

+Render is the **best FREE option** - no credit card required, generous free tier, and perfect for personal projects.

+**Quick Start:**
+- See [RENDER_QUICK_START.md](./RENDER_QUICK_START.md) for 5-minute setup
+- See [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md) for detailed instructions
+- Deploy as two services: Frontend (Static Site) and Backend (Web Service)

+**Why Render?**
+- ✅ **Completely Free** - No credit card required
+- ✅ Full Flask service (no serverless limitations)
+- ✅ No function limits (unlike Vercel's 12 function limit)
+- ✅ Auto-deploy from GitHub
+- ✅ Free SSL certificates
+- ⚠️ Spins down after 15 min inactivity (free tier)

-### 🚂 Railway (Recommended)
+### 🚂 Railway (Recommended for Paid)

-Railway is the best choice for this full-stack application.
+Railway is the best choice for paid deployments.
 It can run Flask as a full service, providing better performance.

 **Quick Start:**
 - See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed instructions